aj-naik/City-Sentiment-Detector-BERT/README.md

 # City-Sentiment-Detector-BERT
 Classifying tweets from cities into Positive and Negative sentiment and determining happiness of that city.
+Made this project to gauge the sentiment of different cities across the country during the Farm Law Protests during Dec 2020 - Jan 2021.

 # Project Description:
 The aim of this project is to perform sentiment analysis of tweets collected from selected cities and get an overall sentiment of that city.